Thorbieey/Console-Finances-OT/README.md

 ### User Story

 ```
-AS A company correctly analysing my finances is important in evaluating my company's econnomic trends
+AS A company correctly analysing my finances is important in evaluating my company's economic trends
 I WANT a code that analyzes my company's financial records
-SO THAT i can easily view and access data concerning our financial performance over a period.
+SO THAT i can easily view and access data concerning our financial performance over a given period.
 ```

 ### Acceptance Criteria